29th IEEE

 CALL FOR PAPERS

 The recent ruling by the US Federal Communications Commission (FCC) opening up portions of the TV bands, also known as TV White Spaces (TVWS), for opportunistic transmission has spurred significant interest in the academia and industry to develop theory, prototypes and standards that leverage this new spectrum opportunity.
 Cognitive Radio (CR) is an enabling technology that will allow adapting the radio’s operating characteristics to the real-time conditions of the environment and make effective use of the TVWS while protecting incumbents.
-As CR research gains further traction, new and innovative application scenarios are being envisaged that merit the attention of the community.
+Similarly, devices that make optimal use of energy availability, computation ability, transmission power, and other network resources to enable new and innovative application scenarios merit the attention of the community.
 As an example, energy efficient “green” communications may be realized by regulating transmit power and identifying frequencies with greater propagation distances.
-Similarly, wireless devices for electric utility metering and medical implantable sensors may identify and utilize TVWS for enhanced coverage, more robust and collision-free operation.
-Such novel applications require re-visiting several classical networking paradigms of spectrum-agile communication, and merging inter-disciplinary research from a practical viewpoint.
+Similarly, wireless devices for electric utility metering and medical implantable sensors may identify and adapt the functioning of the physical, link, and network layer protocols for enhanced coverage, more robust and collision-free operation.
+Such novel applications require re-visiting several classical networking paradigms of spectrum-agile communication, energy-efficient communication, node mobility, and merging inter-disciplinary research from a practical viewpoint.

-This workshop will focus on key research challenges related to the dynamic spectrum access paradigm and cognitive radio networks, and it is intended to be a forum for collaboration across multiple communities, ranging from academic to government to industry.
-Original papers are invited on protocol/algorithm design, experimental results, analytical modeling in the area of dynamic spectrum access and cognitive radio networks covering but not limited to following topics:
+This workshop will focus on key research challenges related to resource-aware communication networks, including the dynamic spectrum access paradigm, cognitive radio networks, sensor and mobile ad hoc networks, and it is intended to be a forum for collaboration across multiple communities, ranging from academic to government to industry.
+Original papers are invited on protocol/algorithm design, experimental results, analytical modeling covering but not limited to following topics:

 Paper submission